Old Pool Removal in Onondaga and Oswego Counties | Ground Force Property Services

 The Structural Reality

-Beyond the ongoing expense, there is the structural reality of what Central New York winters do to pool infrastructure.
+Central New York winters are hard on pool infrastructure.
 Gunite and concrete pools develop cracks that allow water to seep into the surrounding soil.
 When that water freezes, it expands and enlarges the crack.
 Year after year this process works like a slow jackhammer on the shell.
 By the time a concrete pool in this region is twenty-five or thirty years old, it is often weeping water from multiple points.

 Vinyl liner pools have their own set of problems.
 Liners are typically rated for eight to twelve years under normal conditions, but Central New York is not normal conditions.
-The freeze and thaw movement, the ground shifting, and the UV exposure of summer push most liners toward the shorter end of that range or beyond.
-A liner that is showing its age becomes a maintenance headache and a water loss problem simultaneously.
+Most liners in this region are looking at replacement every five to eight years.

-The decking situation is where most homeowners first notice the trouble.
 Concrete pool decks heave and crack as frost gets under them.
 Trip hazards develop around the perimeter.
-The aesthetic quality of the entire outdoor area declines.
 What was once an attractive feature of the property starts looking like something that needs attention every time you look at it.

 The Liability Question

-There is one more dimension to this that people do not like to think about but absolutely should.
 An old, deteriorating pool is a liability.
-Fencing requirements, water safety codes, and homeowner insurance all reflect the fact that a pool is a recognized hazard.
 When the pool is also structurally compromised — cracked decking, failing hardware, deteriorated fencing — the liability exposure increases further.
 Most homeowners never think about this until something happens.
-By then it is too late to wish they had made a different decision.

 Chapter 6: Inground Pool Removal — What It Really Involves